dynamic-tech/literature/Cryptography/Sending_Secret_Messages.md

 ---

+# Never Encrypt Voluminous Data with Public Key

+Even though the *deterministic* RSA algorithm has been made *probabilistic* with pseudorandom padding (**PKCS 1.5**), we should still not assume that attacks will not be invented in the future.

+(*Deterministic* in this case simply means `some-same-gibberish` always decrypts into `some-same-plaintext`.)

+Hence, we should never encrypt actual data with our public key, especially when such data has **predictable patterns**.
+Natural language has lots of predictable patterns, and so does numerous file or data formats.

+---

 TODO: Use "*known-plaintext attack*" to explain why we should not use the public key to encrypt secret messages.

 TODO: Mention the Claude Shannon's "*confusion and diffusion*"?
 Will that require too much logic skills from readers?

+TODO: Mention deterministc RSA ("*Textbook RSA*") and padding?
+Theoretically, even the the OAEP-padded *PKCS encryption/decryption scheme* (**PKCS 2.0**) is susceptible to attack, let alone the default padding (**PKCS 1.5**) used by `openssl`.
+Mention that we can "*never be too sure that PKCS 1.5 or 2.0 won't ever be attacked*" by *Chosen Ciphertext Attack*, or worse, by *Chose/Known Plaintext Attack*?

+[Manger, 2001](https://link.springer.com/content/pdf/10.1007/3-540-44647-8_14.pdf). *Chosen Ciphertext Attack* on PKCS 2.0.

+[Bleichenbacher, 1998](https://link.springer.com/content/pdf/10.1007%2FBFb0055716.pdf). *Chosen Ciphertext Attack* on PKCS 1.5.

+TODO: Mention that **PKCS 1.5** padding cannot be attacked without *oracles*?
+Explain *oracles*?
+Seems too deep into the rabbit hole.
+Need to find an easier way to explain why "*PKCS 1.5 is secure for offline encryption/decryption*".

+TODO: I think it's best we don't go anywhere near **semantic security** (aka **IND-CPA**).
+Maybe we can explain more cybersecurity concepts *in future installments* if interested readers ask for more.